apes-suite/musubi/paper.md

 # The lattice Boltzmann method

-The lattice Boltzmann method utilizes ideas of cellular automata and represents at its core a basic two step algorithm.
+The lattice Boltzmann method employs ideas of cellular automata and can be represented at its core as a basic two step algorithm.
-The state of the fluid is represented by particle density functions (PDF) in a discrete velocity field.
+The state of the fluid is represented by particle density functions (PDF) of a discrete velocity field.
 These PDFs reside on the lattices and are exchanged along the discrete velocity directions.
-The two steps of the algorithm are now the streaming of the PDF information along the velocity directions, followed by the so-called collision, computing the new PDF on each lattice.
+The two steps of the algorithm are the streaming of the PDF information along velocity directions, followed by the so-called collision, computing a new PDF on each lattice.
 This modeling with discrete velocities also allows for a straight forward handling of complicated wall boundaries, as a simple line intersection with the wall geometry